technical-beast-7/campus-connect/server/README.md

 ## User Roles

-The system supports three user roles:
+The system supports two user roles:

-- **Student** - Can report issues and view their own issues
-- **Faculty** - Can report issues and view their own issues
+- **User** - Can report issues and view their own issues
 - **Authority** - Can view all issues, update status, and access analytics

 ## File Uploads